CS5008Fall2025/c-practice-roberge-josh/Report.md

 1. Select one technical interview question (this module or previous) from the [technical interview list](https://github.com/CS5008-khoury/Resources/blob/main/TechInterviewQuestions.md) below and answer it in a few sentences.
 You can use any resource you like to answer the question.

+__Question: What exactly is a terminal and why is it important?__
+The terminal goes by many names: the command line, bash, PowerShell, console, and so on.
+This tool provides users with a programmatic way to interact with their operating system.
+This functionality may seem archaic, but it comes in handy in unique ways.
+Since you interact with the console via code, you can now script with it, and with scripting you receive all the benefits of programmable logic.
+For example, imagine you want to only transfer PDF, XLSX, and DOCX files to a server.
+This can easily be done with a simple for loop, conditional, and curl command via Linux.
+Can you imagine doing this by clicking and dragging 50,000 documents?
+The terminal is so handy it's often considered the standard for all developers and thus a common language.
+You could be a Python developer or a C developer or maybe love SAS.
+All these people probably know at least a little bit of Linux or Windows terminal commands.
+In fact, and this is a little anecdotal, several popular Python libraries are shifting more and more towards mainly command line interfaces—for example, spaCy.

 2. Select one coding question (this module or previous) from the [coding practice repository](https://github.com/CS5008-khoury/Resources/blob/main/LeetCodePractice.md) and include a c file with that code with your submission.
 Make sure to add comments on what you learned, and if you compared your solution with others.

 ## Deeper Thinking